royburns/lianjia-scrawler/README.md

 + Please add your favor region at scrawl.py `regionlist = [u'chaoyang', u'xicheng', u'dongcheng'] # only pinyin support`

++ Currently, the default city is beijing.
+If you want to modify the city, please modify `BASE_URL` at `core.py`

 + Start `python scrawl.py` and enjoy!
 (Please comment line13 if you have already got community list)

 ## Database Information